Salesforce backup and recovery best practices for a reliable recovery process

 Share with

 So how can you make sure there are no gaps in your data backup and recovery strategy?
-We’ve put together ten best practices you should follow to keep your orgs as secure and compliant as possible, whichever backup tools you’re using.
+We’ve put together 13 Salesforce backup best practices you should follow to keep your orgs as secure and compliant as possible, whichever backup tools you’re using.

 1. Have a data backup and recovery plan

-You need to make sure that everyone involved in backing up and restoring your data knows what to do when faced with data loss.
+You need to make sure that everyone involved in the backup and restore process for your data knows what to do when faced with data loss.
 Once you have a backup and recovery plan in place, make sure it’s well documented and can be accessed by everyone in the team.
+This plan should clearly outline steps to restore data quickly and effectively.

 If you’re not sure where to start, watch our webinar on how you can design your own disaster recovery plan.
 You’ll be shown a 3-step backup and recovery process that will keep you and the rest of your team on the same page when it comes to detecting data loss and ensuring effective recovery.